ryanbates1990/dnd/Plot Points/Session6.md

 The Disease:
 - If anyone was diseased, The next day they suffer a point of exhaustion.
 In 1d4 days they suffer another point until healed.
 They break out in visible boils.

+PERCEPTION CHECK:

+- DC 15 to see a very small patch of dead mushrooms.

+# Outside the Ziggarut

+- Outside the Ziggarut lay in wait 3 elves, each with large, bipedal feathered mounts.
+They look nimble and swift.
+- The leader, Laeroth, and Vulmar and Luvon.
+Each are adorned in gray and dark green clothing with leather wrappings and have long sleneder knives and a long bow and quiver.
+They have exceptionally pale skin.
+Each of them have silver jewelry, Laeroth has a necklace with several orange spherical beads hanging off of it (wand of fireballs, family heirloom).
+Each look rugged and like they've been stressed.
+Their clothes are stained with sweat and exhibit bags under their eyes and their long brown hair is unkempt.
+- Laeroth is a fighter/ranger, the other two are rangers.
+- On Vulmar's mount is a corpse.. it is of an older human man with wild hair.
+His earthen brown shirt tattered an torn, his lifeless body covered in geometric tattoos.
+- Ivan recognizes the corpse as a sentinal of Mielikki, a fellow druid named Zeno
+- Laeroth informs him that there are others, the sentinels are being hunted and their prayers are not being answered and their shrines desecrated.

+- The elves are from a hidden city called prifdinnas.
+- They are hunting jungle raiders as an attempt to protect the sentinals..
+They are who are most proficient at calling to the gods, Sylvanus or Mielikki for aid.
+- Their people are skilled fighters but fear that the jungle people have made allies with a great evil and possess some sort of weapon.
+They dare not act too rashly.

+- They will escort the players back to prifdinnas but only by blindfold.
+The city's location must remain secret (unless they earn it the right to passage).

+DESCRIBE THE CITY AND COME UP WITH A FEW KEY LOCATIONS AND CHARACTERS.
+BE PREPARED FOR THEM TO GO TO THE JUNGLE PEOPLE CITY AS WELL.

+- Jungle people camp or followers of mielikki?

+## Zeno

+**Appearance**: older human man with wild hair.
+His earthen brown shirt tattered an torn, his lifeless body covered in geometric tattoos
+**Personality**: Was a pleasant, wise man who had more vigor in his youth.
+Would always play too hard.
+**Background/History**: Ran away from home to die.
+He was running from a sadness he could not cope with.
+He encountered another sentinel of the forest at his personal grotto where he was given water and food and his wounds cleaned.
+He prayed and was blessed by Mielikki a responsibility to protect the forest and alert others of danger and was given domain of a specific area.
+**Secrets**: He killed his family out of a fit of rage.

+# The Elves

+Collectively the know about the jungle people.
+They normally stick to themselves in a city to the south (a few days journey) across a river.
+They believe the jungle people are disturbed, tribal, and stupid but surprisingly are gifted beyond their intellect magical abilities.
+They've only recently started to cause problems.
+They are hunting the sentinels and their prayers are not being answered and their shrines are desecrated.

+Part of a clan called the followers of Ehrendil, the king of Prifdinnas.

+## Laeroth
+**Appearance**: adorned in gray and dark green clothing with leather wrappings and have long sleneder knives and a long bow and quiver.
+They have exceptionally pale skin.
+Each of them have silver jewelry, Laeroth has a necklace with several orange spherical beads hanging off of it (wand of fireballs, family heirloom).
+Each look rugged and like they've been stressed.
+Their clothes are stained with sweat and exhibit bags under their eyes and their long brown hair is unkempt.
+**Personality**: Both a broken man and a born leader.
+Stern but complex.
+Not really one for humor, but has the ability to embathize.
+Comes of as brooding and brutish.
+Straight to the point.
+**Background/History**: Son of a high ranking official, but in childhood was blamed for the death of another young elf, a girl named Yenwe.
+He was banished and during his banishment absolved from his crime.
+By happenstance he ran into members of the clan and was reinstated, but was not without his trauma.
+He eventually found honor in leading groups of rangers on adhoc missions.
+He is thankful to be absolved but would be lying if he was totally free of bitterness.
+He knows the Jungle like the back of his hand.
+He knows the jungle people to be tribally and unwelcoming to outsiders, fanatically religious, and knows their existence was absolved some time ago... maybe 200 years.
+**Secrets**: He has a secret lair that he keeps treasures found during his banished youth.
+He sometimes visits this jungle cave to seek peace.

+## Vulmar
+**Appearance**: Pretty similar to Laeroth but is fairer and less broad, though slightly taller.
+**Personality**: Seems like a regular guy at the office doing his job.
+Not too excitable, but pleasant.
+**Background/History**: Has been a long time friend of Laeroth and was integral in welcoming him back to society.
+Splits time between hunting game and doing odd jobs with Laeroth.
+**Secrets**: Has accepted his fate that his love for freedom will always eclipse his desire to love romantically, but is occasionally torn from within about it.

+## Luvon
+**Appearance**: Pretty similar to Laeroth but is smaller and more average looking.
+**Personality**: More excitable and sees joy in the outlandish and absurd, but not without elvish pride and sternness when necessary.
+**Background/History**: Lived a classically good life in Prifdinnas, until the love of his life left him for another elf.
+He was destroyed.
+He took it as a fault of himself.
+He joined Laeroth as an opportunity to expolore and find himself like he has to prove himself masculine.
+**Secrets**: Deeply sad and hides behind a joyous persona.

+# Prifdinnas

+Founded by an elvish clan who deeply valued isolation and privacy.
+They wanted to be left alone.
+I don't know why they chose the jungle given it's extreme climate, but Ehrendil was of the original settlers.

+**Location:**
+**Notable Entrances:**
+**Appearance:**
+**Rulers:**
+**Culture:**
+**Notable Sites:**

+# Modropo (City of Savages in Common)

+**Location:**
+**Notable Entrances:**
+**Appearance:**
+**Rulers:**
+**Culture:**
+**Notable Sites:**

+## Spitballing

+- ultimately talona is trying to create fertile land to create a poison farm where she will raise an army and harvest the planet and bring destruction to the world.
+- Mielikki is Talona's swarn enemy.
+Ivan prays warning her that Talona is gaining the jungle, as it is largely ungaurded.
+- Ivan's true purpose was to watch the northern part of the jungle for intruders.
+- Ivan expects to find others like him, other followers of Mielikki.
+- Ivan could find reamins of another Mielikki guardian.
+- The sirenic demon gained knowledge of them through the innocence of the mushrooms and found a way to destroy them.
+- Ivan respects the life of the jungle people but believes there hearts are too easily corrupted but is hopeful they can respect nature again.

+- Turns out Mielikki is waging a war against Talona elsewhere and is losing heavily and is unable to aid.
+- The sirenic demons were a most fruitful harvest of Talona's and are used as maximal weapons that act as plane harvesters.
+- Talona gained help from a demonic influence for her crop.

+- The Jungle people have made a pact with the Talona and worship the Plane Harvester and sacrifice to it out of pure fear.
+- By complying, and assisting, they are granted immunity from disease and can live prosperously... in fear.

+- Followers of Mielikki, or the other sentinals have dwindled in the forest.

+- If they go back to read the graves since malthos is here.. the graves are titles + names

+- the Jungle people's next ziggarut is hidden by illusory magic?

+- Prifdinnas being underground is where we can incorporate an issue with Peabody's mining company?